Pwd9000-ML/terraform-azurerm-openai-private-chatgpt/examples/PrivateGPT_w_AFD_WAF_new_DNS_zone/README.md

 1. Deploy Azure Front Door to front solution with CDN + WAF.
 2. Setup a custom domain in Azure Front Door with AFD managed certificate.
     Other options include:
-    - This example specifies an already existing DNZ zone to use. (e.g. `existingzone.com` - see `common.auto.tfvars`)
+    - This example specifies a new DNZ zone to create. (e.g. `newzone2158.com` - see `common.auto.tfvars`)
     - **Note:** Remember to add the zone to your DNS registrar as the module creates a TXT auth.
 (Certificates fully managed by AFD)

-3. Create a CNAME and TXT record in the custom DNS zone. (e.g. `privategpt.existingzone.com`)
+3. Create a CNAME and TXT record in the custom DNS zone. (e.g. `privategpt.newzone2158.com`)
 4. Setup and apply an ADF WAF policy with `IPAllow list` for allowed IPs to connect using a custom rule.

 <!-- BEGIN_TF_DOCS -->